Trikke76/Zabbix-Book/docs/01-Getting started with Zabbix.md

 UTC
 ```

-We can now configure our correct timezone
+We can now configure our correct timezone with the following command:

 ```
 timedatectl set-timezone Europe/Brussels
 ```

+When we look again we should see our timezone properly configured.
 ```
 # timedatectl
                Local time: Thu 2023-11-16 16:13:35 CET